CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 As defined on Wikipedia: Fan death is a South Korean urban legend which states that an electric fan, if left running overnight in a closed room, can cause the death of those inside (by suffocation, poisoning, or hypothermia).
 Fans manufactured and sold in Korea are equipped with a timer switch that turns them off after a set number of minutes, which users are frequently urged to set when going to sleep with a fan on.

 And my parents are believers!
-So instead of cooling off with a fan, they suffer in the heat to preserve their own lives and avoid the risk of death by fan.
+So instead of cooling off with a fan, they would rather suffer in the heat for fear that the fan will kill them in their sleep!
 So, how does the fan kill?
 More from Wikipedia:

 1. An electric fan creates a vortex, which sucks the oxygen from the enclosed and sealed room and creates a partial vacuum inside.